Daniel Mirer / Artist Statements & Art Work Descriptions

 Portfolio Images: 20 x 24 (50.8cm x 60.96cm)

-The men within the photographs are performers in an area of identity, a lifestyle.
-Many of my subjects do not fully embrace the persona of the uniform as masculinity, nor do they reject concepts of role-play.
-Instead, they step away from the trappings of male code and choose the parts of masculinity that they want to bring into the mainstream.
-The uniforms these subjects are wearing become extensions of their fulfilled imagination, creating a universe, which they occupy.
-The images are intended to be of male archetypes, exhibiting extremely masculine roles or career choices showing the pageantry of the uniform as an affirmation of identity.
+The men in the photographs are performers in an area of identity, a lifestyle.
+Many of my subjects do not fully embrace the persona of the uniform as masculinity, nor do they reject role-play concepts.
+Instead, they step away from the trappings of the male code and choose the parts of masculinity they want to bring into the mainstream—the uniforms these subjects wear become extensions of their fulfilled imagination, creating a universe they occupy.
+The images are intended to be of male archetypes, exhibiting extremely masculine roles or career choices, showing the pageantry of the uniform as an affirmation of identity.

-I photograph these individuals from a direct frontal point of view and within situations that embody possibilities of freedom of political commentary, from the imaginary into the familiar.
-I am fascinated by the gap between what we are, and what we think identity should be.
-Through the photographic medium, I collaborate with these individuals that have formed ideal masculine personas.
+I photograph these individuals from a direct frontal point of view and within situations that embody possibilities of freedom of political commentary from the imaginary into the familiar.
+I am fascinated by the gap between what we are and what we think identity should be.
+Through the photographic medium, I collaborate with these individuals who have formed ideal masculine personas.
 Using this intimate process, I search for ways to awaken the irony of the male body and elicit the self through the construction of characters.

 Photographic Installation Project